The Clear Edge

 One founder’s feedback after 60 days: “I thought tracking fewer metrics would make me less informed.
 Instead, it made me more decisive.
 Revenue moved because I finally knew which number to fix.”

-Next article covers “The 3% Lever: Tiny Shifts That 10X Revenue Over 12 Months.”
+Next article covers “The 3% Lever: Weekly Shifts That Compound Into $100K+ Over 12 Months for $75K–$95K Operators.”
 I will show you how small improvements in each of your five numbers create exponential results.

 Q: How does the Five Numbers Framework turn $95K–$115K months into $150K+ without more dashboards?